Baptists in Ukraine: Persecution

 During the 1920s, Evangelical Christians and Baptists were prohibited in the Ukrainian SSR; they were, to some extent, revived during and after World War II in a Soviet effort to weaken the cultural influence of the Russian Orthodox Church.
-In 1944, Baptists and Evangelical Christians united in the Church of Evangelical Christian Baptists (ECB).
-They were later joined by other smaller Baptist and Evangelical groups.
+During the early 20th century, Soviet authorities attempted to use the religious influence of Protestant communities to raise morale, promote military service, and encourage support for the defense of the state.
+In 1944, an All-Union meeting was held in Moscow, with 45 delegates in attendance, during which Baptists and Evangelical Christians united in the Church of Evangelical Christian Baptists (ECB).
+This unification was influenced by several historical factors, including earlier efforts to reconcile doctrinal differences between the groups, and broader political conditions affecting Protestant communities during the Second World War.
+Other smaller Baptist and Evangelical groups later joined the ECB.

 At the end of the 1950s, 75% of the believers of the All-USSR Council of ECB lived in Ukraine.
+However, from the 1960s to the 1980s, Soviet authorities intensified pressure on Baptist communities through a range of repressive actions, including the closure of prayer houses, refusal of bureaucrats to officially register congregations, confiscation of religious literature, and disruption of worship services.
+Believers were frequently subjected to fines, administrative arrests and, in many cases, criminal prosecution leading to imprisonment or exile.
+Between 1961 and 1964 alone, 1,234 individuals across the USSR were criminally convicted on religious grounds.
+Despite these restrictions, Baptist communities continued to organize and even engage in public acts of resistance, such as protests highlighting violations of religious freedom.
 Baptists in Ukraine experienced a revival in the 1970s, and are now among the most active Christian denominations in the country.

 Under the 1996 Constitution of Ukraine, Ukrainians were given the right to free practice of religion.
-However, as a minority and non-traditional religion the Baptists have been subject to persecution and discrimination, including being arrested.
-The Government of Ukraine facilitates the building of houses of worship, and Baptists have difficulties with the local authorities in Kyiv and other large cities while attempting to obtain land and building permits.
-Baptist leaders have criticized the Ukrainian Orthodox Church (Moscow Patriarchate) (UOC-MP) for continuing to refer publicly to Baptists with the pejorative Ukrainian word sectanty ('sectarians'), and for the activities of the group Dialogue, which Baptists and human rights groups characterized as a front for the UOC-MP promoting hostility toward non-Orthodox Christians.
+Immediately after the Orange Revolution, the Baptists, as a minority and non-traditional religion, were subject to persecution and discrimination, including being arrested; and Baptists had difficulties with local government authorities in Kyiv and other large cities while attempting to obtain land and building permits.
+However, the national government of Ukraine did help facilitate the building of houses of worship.
+Also in 2005, Baptist leaders criticized the Ukrainian Orthodox Church (Moscow Patriarchate) (UOC-MP) for continuing to refer publicly to Baptists with the pejorative Ukrainian word sectanty ('sectarians'), and criticized the UOC-MP in 2006 for the activities of the group Dialogue, which Baptists and human rights groups characterized as a front for the UOC-MP to promote hostility toward non-Orthodox Christians.

 Migration to North America

 In the 1960s, 1970s and 1980s, some Baptists (as well as other Protestant groups from Ukraine) emigrated to the United States and Canada.
 After the collapse of the USSR, migration and interaction with Western churches increased.
 At present, there are large Ukrainian Baptist communities in Sacramento and Philadelphia.

-Many Baptist churches in Ukraine have sister churches in the United States or Canada, with whom they cooperate in ministry and evangelism.